hctel/angleiron/readme.md

 ## Server

 The `serverapp` project contains the main backend API.
-It exposes REST (or gRPC, if applicable) endpoints to handle data exchange between clients and the database.
+It handles requests from the different clients and interacts with de database accordingly.

 **Main features:**
-- Authentication & Security
-- User and Role Management
+- User Authentication
-- Request Handling
+- Request Handling (Orders, stock, ...)
 - Database Communication

 The protocol for proper use of the server can be found [here](doc/protocol.md).